gycgabriel/tp/docs/UserGuide.md

 Format: `list -a`

-Examples:
-`list -a`

-Example Usage:
+Example:
-`list -a`
+* `list -a`  Lists all appointments.

 Expected Outcome:
 1. Patient Name: Lim, Joshen  Appointment Date: 2021-10-05
 2. Patient Name: Yong, Ian Appointment Date: 2021-10-06

-## Adding an appointment: add
+## Adding an appointment: `add`
-Adds a person to the appointment
+Adds an appointment for the patient of the specified patient id.

 Format: `add -a n/PATIENT_ID d/DATE`

-Example Usage:
+Examples:
+* `list`  List all patients.
-`add -a n/0001 d/2021-10-05`
+* `add -a n/1 d/2021-10-05`  Adds appointment to patient of ID 1.

 Expected Outcome:
 New appointment added:
 Patient Name: Lim, Joshen  Appointment Date: 2021-10-05

-## Deleting an appointment: delete
+## Deleting an appointment: `delete`
-Deletes the specified appointment.
+Deletes the appointment at the specified index.

 Format: `delete -a INDEX`
-Deletes the appointment at the specified INDEX.
+* Deletes the appointment at the specified INDEX.
-The index refers to the index number shown in the displayed appointment list.
+* The index refers to the index number shown in the displayed appointment list.
-The index must be a positive integer 1, 2, 3, …​
+* The index must be a positive integer 1, 2, 3, …​

 Examples:
-list followed by delete 2 deletes the 2nd appointment.

-Example Usage:
-`delete -a n/Joshen Lim d/2021-10-05`
+* `list -a`  Lists all appointments.
+* `delete -a 1`  Deletes appointment at index 1.

 Expected Outcome:
 Appointment deleted:
 Patient Name: Lim, Joshen  Appointment Date: 2021-10-05

-## Archiving an appointment:  archive
+## Archiving an appointment:  `archive`
 Archives an old appointment that is already past its date.

 Format: `archive -a INDEX`
-Archives the appointment at the specified INDEX.
+* Archives the appointment at the specified INDEX.
-The index refers to the index number shown in the displayed appointment list.
+* The index refers to the index number shown in the displayed appointment list.
-The index must be a positive integer 1, 2, 3, …​
+* The index must be a positive integer 1, 2, 3, …​

 Examples:
-list followed by archive 2 archives the 2nd appointment.

-Example Usage:
-`archive -a n/Joshen Lim d/2021-10-05`
+* `list -a`  Lists all appointments.
+* `archive -a 1`  Archives appointment at index 1.

 Expected Outcome:
 Old appointment archived:
 Patient Name: Lim, Joshen  Appointment Date: 2021-10-05

 --------------------------------------------------------------------------------------------------------------------